 - Mutual respect means valuing your partner for who they are, not who you want them to be or become, and receiving the same from your partner.
 Does your partner say, do, and believe things that you can support?
+Or, is one of you trying to change the other? - Fairness/equity is part of healthy relationships, which involve give and take, compromise, and negotiation by all parties.Do you almost always give?
+Or give in?
+Do you expect your partner to do it your way?

-Or, is one of you trying to change the other? - Trust is present if you can share your thoughts and feelings with another person without fear of being hurt physically, cognitively or emotionally.
+- Trust is present if you can share your thoughts and feelings with another person without fear of being hurt physically, cognitively or emotionally.
 Can you be yourself without fear of criticism or judgment?
 Can your partner trust you in the same way? - Honesty is about being truthful in your words.
 Do you tell the truth?
-Do you believe what your partner tells you? - Support means helping your partner in being their best, and feeling you get the same in return.

-- Fairness/equity-Do you almost always give?
-Or give in?
-Do you expect your partner to do it your way?
-Healthy relationships involve give and take, compromise, and negotiation by all parties. - Separate identities-Relationships are healthy when each individual shares their true self with their partner.
+Do you believe what your partner tells you? - Support means helping your partner in being their best, and feeling you get the same in return. - Separate identities in relationships are healthy when each individual shares their true self with their partner.
 Each continues to grow both in and out of the relationship.
-If you feel like you are losing yourself or your unique identity, you may be in a harmful relationship. - Effective communication is essential-Don't get caught in the trap of believing your partner should know what you want, need, mean, or feel.
+If you feel like you are losing yourself or your unique identity, you may be in a harmful relationship. - Effective communication is essential.
+Don't get caught in the trap of believing your partner should know what you want, need, mean, or feel.
 Humans are rarely good mind readers, especially in intimate relationships.
 Do you and your partner take time to communicate?
 Does your partner really listen and work to understand you?
 Do you do this for your partner?

-Harmful and abusive behaviors may come in many forms, and may include the following:
+Harmful and abusive behaviors may come in many forms and may include:

-- Intimidation-actions, gestures, looks used to make another fearful - Emotional harm-name calling or humiliation • causing the other to feel unworthy - Isolation-limiting interactions and information in order to establish control - Minimizing/Denying/Blaming-making light of • the abusive behaviors causing the other to doubt their own feelings or perceptions - Dominance-treating another as a lesser being and controlling all decisions - Economic control-limiting another's access to • work, money, food, or other resources to exert control - Coercion or Threats making threats to harm someone in order to control another's behaviors
+- Intimidation actions, gestures, or looks used to make another fearful - Emotional harm-name calling or humiliation causing the other to feel unworthy - Isolation-limiting interactions and information in order to establish control - Minimizing/denying/blaming-making light of the abusive behaviors causing the other to doubt their own feelings or perceptions - Dominance-treating another as a lesser being and controlling all decisions - Economic control-limiting another's access to work, money, food, or other resources to exert control - Coercion or threats making threats to harm someone in order to control another's behaviors

-Here are some rules for healthy sexual relationships:
+Some rules for healthy sexual relationships

-- · It is the responsibility of the person initiating sexual contact to ask for and clearly receive consent before acting. - If someone is incapacitated by alcohol or another substance, that person is considered unable to make clear decisions about consent. - If your partner expresses uncertainty or says no, • it is your responsibility to STOP.
+- It is the responsibility of the person initiating sexual contact to ask for and clearly receive consent before acting. - If someone is incapacitated by alcohol or another substance, that person is considered unable to make clear decisions about consent. - If your partner expresses uncertainty or says "no," it is your responsibility to STOP.
 Healthy sexual relationships are based on continuous communication about consent.